armanbilge/BIOINF702/assignment3.md

 These limitations force the use of various approximations in the form of mathematical, statistical, and computational techniques.
-From this perspective, the protein structure prediction problem is framed as an optimisation problem, where they key challenges are deriving a scoring function that gives the best score to the true structure and developing a search algorithm that can find this structure with the optimal score [@LWZ09].
+From this perspective, the protein structure prediction problem is framed as an optimisation problem where the key challenges are deriving a scoring function that gives the best score to the true structure and developing a search algorithm that can find this structure with the optimal score [@LWZ09].
 The correct structure is assumed to be the most thermodynamically stable one